miraaj/JavaProgramming/README.md

 # JavaProgramming
-This repository contains the code for Java Programming class of BEDICT
+This repository contains the lecture ppt, codes used in lecture and assignment for Java Programming  of BEDICT